lennyleadership/code_cokbuk/content.en/docs/01_R_codes/31_ggplot/01 plot features/12_scatter_plot.md

 ## Customize dot color - Option #2

+Mutate a new of "detector_cat" column first in the dataset.

 ```
 color.codes <- as.character((c("blue", "red")))
 detector_cat <- c("detector IP ended with N","detector IP ended with NN")